Blog about how I made this website

 Image here as well

-Problems faced and solutions
+Problems faced and solution

 - Landing page height to screen height – Learned from CSS-tricks.